-The Aboriginal Education Advisory Committee (AEAC) was established in Niagara in 2009.
-The Committee was renamed the Indigenous Education Advisory Committee (IEAC) in 2016.
-The IEAC is a partnership between Niagara Catholic District School Board and the District School Board of Niagara, supported by a number of community-based Indigenous partner agencies.

-Parents who are interested in being a part of the Indigenous Education Advisory Committee (IEAC) representing the voice of Indigenous families in Niagara on behalf of students enrolled with Niagara Catholic District School Board are encouraged to contact our Indigenous Lead.
-Our Indigenous Lead can be contacted at Indigenous.Lead@ncdsb.com.
+ee (IEAC) in 2016.
+The IEAC is a partnership between Niagara Catholic District School Board and the District School Board and nterested in being a part of the Indigenous Education Advisory Committee (IEAC) representing the voice of Indigenous fa ents enrolled with Niagara Catholic District School Board are encouraged to contact our Indigenous Lead.
+Our Indigenous.Lead@ncdsb.com.